CRMTH/RITHM/streamer/README.md

 ### Authentication:
 You must have your own Twitter Developer account and Application Programming Interface (API) keys in order to use the streamer.
 This is free, but requires some configuration.
 Please see the [Twython](https://github.com/ryanmcgrath/twython) documentation for additional details.
-Once obtained, API keys need to be entered in the **auth.ini** file.
+Once obtained, API keys need to be entered in the "auth.ini" file.

 ***Note:** The streamer is not configured for running multiple streams at once.
 You should not attempt to operate multiple streams using the same account or using different accounts on the same IP address.
 Twitter may disable your account(s) for attempting to do this.*

 ### Selecting keywords:
 You should replace the "keywords1.kws" file with a new file that includes the particular keywords that you want to search for.
 Multiple keyword files are supported!
 Any file in the streamer directory with a **.kws** extension will be treated as a keyword file.
 The streamer will check for changes in keyword files at midnight (local time).
 This allows you to start and stop data collection for particular keywords without interrupting the streamer process.
-Active keyword listings (combined across all keyword files) are available in **\*\_log.tsv** files that are generally in the **/RITHM/data/streamer_raw/** directory, along with the data output files.
+Active keyword listings (combined across all keyword files) are available in **\*\_log.tsv** files that are generally in the **./RITHM/data/streamer_raw/** directory, along with the output data files.

 ***Note:** There is no available documentation for an upper-limit of keywords allowed, but there is a limit!
 Estimates are between 200-400 keywords.
 Additional testing in this area would be appreciated!*